chrollo333/DarkAscension/readme.txt

 Home Page – Introduction to Shadow Priest gameplay, your credentials, and site navigation.

-Shadow Priest Guide (Your Content - CRUD Enabled) Sections for Talents, Rotations, Gear, PvP/PvE Tips, Macros, etc.
+Shadow Priest Guide (Your Content - CRUD Enabled) SELECT YOUR SPEC (TWO ICONS, ARCHON AND VOIDWEAVER, BY CLICKING YOU GO INTO A DIFFERENT GUIDE)

+Sections for Talents, Rotations, Gear, PvP/PvE Tips, Macros, etc.
 Each section can have its own article that you can update as the meta evolves.